iamme24cl/iamme24cl/README.md

 - 🏗️ I’m currently working on my  [Invoices](http://example/com) app and adding more features to it!

-- 📚 I’m currently learning Node.js and GraphQL
+- 📚 I’m currently learning and working on building a backend server with Node.js and Express.js framework.

-- 😄 Fun facts: I love playing the guitar and tasting all the good wines I can find!
+- 😄 Fun facts: I love playing the guitar, singing and tasting all the good wines that I can find!

 <br/>